KushajveerSingh/personal-website/docs/internal/projects.md

 Include all the local emergency numbers and locations for hospitals, and where to go for different kind of emergencies like eyes, accident, urgent care.

 make a program for all of nvidia ecosystem

+obfuscation and hardening, used to prevent information leak from source code to machine code to make the compiled code extremely difficult to reverse engineer and understand.